olitheolix/newton-dynamics/doc/source/tut_1.rst

 Basic Rigid Bodies And Forces
 =============================

-Purpose: create a box-shaped body, apply a force, and track its motion over time.
+Purpose: create a spherical body, apply a force, and track its motion over time.

 We are now adding two more functions.
-The first, ``addBoxToSimulation`` creates a box in the Newton world and parameterises it (mass, inertia).
+The first, ``addSphereToSimulation`` creates a sphere in the Newton world and parameterises it (mass, inertia).
 It also installs the second new function ``cb_applyForce`` as a callback.
 Newton will trigger that callback whenever it moves the body.
 It will *not* trigger it if the body is already at rest.